Gorna Oryahovitsa Airport: Overview

 The airport has been equipped with a high intensity light system – First Category, for landing and taking off in conditions of poor visibility.
 There is a 5 stand apron that can accommodate large airplanes: Boeing 737, An-12, IL-76 and A 320.

 Although there are no scheduled flights to and from the airport, there is a small number of charters and business jets using it.
-The charter flights are mainly used from football teams, which are playing with PFC Litex Lovech in the Lovech town which is 80 km farther from the airport.
 Until 2002, the airport was used by the Bulgarian division of Ideal Standard as cargo hub for its Bulgarian production, but ceased operations due to changes in logistics.
-In 2011, the airport had 68 cargo flights with 19 tons of cargo.

-According to the Civil Aviation Administration in Bulgaria, in 2011, the passenger traffic at GOZ was 562 passengers and 1,351 airfreight movements.
+As of December 2023, the current airport concessionaire "Gorna Oryahovitsa Civil Airport 2016" JSC announced an overall, general rehabilition and refurbishment plans including: runway extension, customisation security systems installations, approach lighting system and the construction of a perimeter road of the airport.
+The runway is expected to be 3km long, making it the third longest in Bulgaria after Sofia (3,6km), Burgas (3,2km) and longer than Varna (2,5km) respectively.
+The concessionaire had previously invested BGN 5,960,000.
+The new investment for the airport development in 2024 is anticipated to be BGN 13,300,000.
+A perimeter fence and video surveillance system are currently under construction and aimed to be finalised by the end of 2023.
+Being located in the heart of Bulgaria, 12km away from the former capital of Veliko Tarnovo, would contribute to the local economy by serving the largest British community in the country, home to more than 20% of the expatriates.
+The community is dispersed within the Gabrovo and Veliko Tarnovo Province vicinities.